• Skip to main content

 Some of the ingredients can be substituted without compromising the taste.

-• roasted peanuts: you can replace with melon seeds. if using salted peanuts, then make sure you don't add too much salt.
+• roasted peanuts: You can use cashews, almonds, or sunflower seeds in place of peanuts.
+Make sure to roast them for the same crunchy texture.
+If using salted peanuts, then make sure you don't add too much salt.

 Storage